The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Can be activated manually, but will automatically activate at the end of the buff duration
 * When you manually activated it, it will only heal allies within 20y radius around you
 * Targets who missed the manual activation will be healed when the buff expires
-* Use to help keep up the party or if you need heals after a gcd heal.
+* Use to help keep up the party or if you need heals after a GCD heal.
 * Both buffed and unbuffed horoscope can be reasonable to use, depending on how much healing is needed

 # Other Abilities